Control flow statements

 }

-Since the aboved BrcondPats pattern uses RC (Register Class) as operand, the following ADDiu pattern defined in Chapter2 will generate instruction addiu before the instruction cmp for the first IR, setcc(%2, Constant<c>, setne), as above.
+Since the above BrcondPats pattern uses RC (Register Class) as an operand, the following ADDiu pattern defined in Chapter 2 will generate the instruction addiu before the cmp instruction for the first IR, setcc(%2, Constant<c>, setne), as shown above.

 lbdex/chapters/Chapter2/Cpu0InstrInfo.td